-The general and special revenue fund budgets for the fiscal year ended June 30, 2019 were developed based on the School's anticipated revenues and expenditures, the expected student population for the school year, and federal grants.
-Over the course of the year the school revised its general fund budget.
+The General Fund budget for the fiscal year ended June 30, 2020 was developed based on the School's anticipated revenues and expenditures, the expected student population for the school year.
+Over the course of the year the school revised its General Fund budget several times.
 Refer to the Budgetary Comparison Schedule for additional reference.